KB Controls is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read more in our disclaimer

-Make your engineering processes more efficient by exchanging, instead of recreating, data used by different engineering systems
+Make your engineering processes more efficient by exchanging, instead of recreating, data used by different engineering systems like the TIA Selection Tool, EPlan Electric P8, and TIA Portal.

 In a typical automation project, electrical planning data is created three times in different systems at different stages of the project.